-If the container humidity is 5% or more above the humidity setpoint, and the KVQ valve has closed to reduce cooling capacity by about 50%, the controller will pulse the electric heaters ON and OFF.
+If the container humidity is 5% or more above the humidity setpoint, and the KVQ valve has closed to reduce cooling capacity by about 50%, the controller will pulse the electric heaters ON and OFF in addition to energizing (closing) the dehumidify solenoid valve.
 This increases the cooling load on the evaporator coil, thereby lowering the temperature of the entire coil and condensing more moisture from the container air.